ShaneeexD/foxhole-map-viewer/README.md

 - Zoom: Use mouse wheel to zoom in/out
 - Pan: Click and drag with left mouse button
 - Info: Hover over icons for detailed information
+- Range: Certain structures are clickable which will show range information

 ## License
 MIT License